 The Stephenson family would like to thank Dr. Nadeem Qurashi and the staff at Houston Methodist Sugar Land Hospital, Susan Keller and the staff of Newlight Hospice, and especially Chelsey Kemp and the staff of Metoyer Roundtable Consulting for their kindness and professionalism and for making Max’s final months, weeks, days and hours as comfortable as possible.

 At Max’s request, there will be no visitation, funeral or memorial service, because the last thing he wanted was for anyone to make a fuss over him.
 As he told his family shortly before he died, “I’ve had a great life.
 Now it’s time for you to go live yours.”

-To send flowers to the family of Max Hamilton Stephenson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Max Hamilton Stephenson, please visit our Heartfelt Sympathies Store.